Mechanical Engineering Technology

-What is Mechanical Engineering Technology?
+Why study Mechanical Engineering Technology?

-Freshmen applying to this program should also have completed the following college preparatory subjects:
+First-year students applying to this program should also have completed the following college preparatory subjects:

 - English (4 units)

-- Mathematics, including algebra, geometry and either pre-calculus or calculus (4 units)
+- Mathematics, including algebra, geometry and statistics or trigonometry.
+Pre-calculus is highly recommended.
+(4 units)

 - Social sciences (3 units)

-- Electives (5 unit)
+- Electives (5 units)

 Transfer students in good standing from accredited colleges and universities will be considered for admission to the college at the first, second and third-year levels.
 The degree requirement of professional practice experience normally precludes acceptance beyond the third-year level.
 For further detailed information such as required grade point average, please refer to the Transfer Students page.

-Students changing majors from other programs or colleges within UC will be considered based on the same criteria as outside transfers.
+Students changing majors from outside programs or colleges within UC, please visit the Transition page.

-Freshmen must begin the program during fall semester.
-Admission decisions are made on a rolling basis.
-High school students who wish to be considered for scholarships must apply by December 1 of their senior year.
+First-year students must begin the program during fall semester.
+Applications are accepted on a rolling basis.
+High school students who wish to be considered for scholarships must apply by December 1 of their senior year in high school.